Rhizomatica/gprs_configs/2017/README.md

 [1]
  *Seriously people, fsck "net neutrality" There never was any such thing.
-Ask anybody who ever who tried to host services at home.
+Ask anybody who ever tried to host services at home.
 If there was net neutrality we wouldn't need "the cloud".*